CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 pod update
 ````

-> Alternatively if you have a separate Xcode project for your unit tests you can use a podfile for this project that references your development podspec
+> Alternatively if you have a separate Xcode project for your unit tests you can use a Podfile for this project that references your development podspec

 ````ruby
 xcodeproj 'NAMETests'